 Sam Cornwell (ARPS, MSc) is a photographic artist based in the Scottish Borders.
 A pioneer of the ‘second a day’ movement and vlogging, Cornwell is a Masters graduate of Edinburgh University in which he was awarded the ESALA student award for his studies in Material Practice.

 In 2013 he won an Astrophotographer of The Year Award and went on to found the Art in Space programme at one of the UK’s largest observatories before inventing the Solarcan, the world’s first commercial solargraphy camera.
-When not building cameras in his unusual Hawick-based “red room” workshop, Sam can be found teaching photography at Heriot-Watt University, working as a science explainer for the UK’s foremost astronomy team ‘Go Stargazing’ or raising his two young dizzying children.
+When not building cameras in his unusual Hawick-based “red room” workshop, Sam can be found teaching photography at Heriot-Watt University.
+He works as a science explainer for the UK’s foremost astronomy team ‘Go Stargazing’ or raising his two young dizzying children.
 Wherever possible, Cornwell will inform the public about the importance of dark skies and how Earth’s loss of them changes the way society and nature interact.

 Lumen Studios – Art and Astronomy: In Search of Darkness (30 Oct, 19:30-21:30)